itsbonczek/kingpin/README.md

 ## Installation

 Install via CocoaPods.
-In your `Podfile` add:
+To get stable release in your `Podfile` add:

 ```ruby
 pod 'kingpin'